7.02.2009

 Preheat oven to 325F.
 Grease an 8-inch baking dish.

-Melt butter and chocolate together in a medium saucepan over low heat.
-Remove from heat and beat into sugar.
-Add eggs and vanilla.
-Gradually add flour.
-Fold in cookie pieces.
-Spread into prepared pan.
+Melt butter and chocolate.
+Gradually beat into sugar.
+Add eggs and peppermint.
+Gradually add flour, beating until well combined.
+Stir in chips.
+Spread in prepared pan.

-Bake at 325F for 25-30 minutes, or until toothpick inserted near center comes out clean.
-Let cool completely on wire rack before cutting into bars.
-Makes between 16 and 24.
+Bake at 325F for 25-30 minutes, or until a toothpick inserted near center comes out clean.
+Let cool on a wire rack before cutting into bars.
+Makes about 16.

 Ingredients: